|

 Cancun is generally safe for tourists, but standard travel precautions apply.
 Keep valuables secured, especially at the beach.
 The Hotel Zone is heavily patrolled and downtown is safe during daylight hours and early evening.
 When taking taxis, confirm the price before getting in, as metres are rarely used with tourists.
 Tipping is expected in Mexico, typically 10-15% in restaurants.
 For popular excursions like Chichen Itza, booking through your hotel is convenient but usually more expensive.
 Online booking platforms often offer better rates, especially if you book a few days in advance.

-Final thoughts on the ultimate 5 day Cancun itinerary
+Final thoughts on this 5 day Cancun itinerary

-When planning your own Cancun adventure, don’t be afraid to mix luxury with authenticity.
-Split your accommodation between downtown and the Hotel Zone if your budget allows.
-Choose at least one cultural excursion and one nightlife experience, even if beaches are your primary focus.
-Most importantly, leave some unscheduled time to simply relax and enjoy the Caribbean atmosphere.
+When planning your own Cancun trip, don’t be afraid to mix luxury with authenticity.
+Split your accommodation between downtown and the Hotel Zone, if your budget allows.
+Choose at least one day trip and one nightlife experience – even if beaches are your primary focus.
+Most importantly, leave unscheduled time to relax and enjoy the Caribbean atmosphere.
 Sometimes the unplanned moments become the highlights of your trip.